MitchellStride/Quadcopter/fpvheadset/README.md

 ## 3D-Modeling

+I tested the FPV system and it works better than expected so I will make a more permanent solution.
 I am using SOLIDWORKS to model the headset.
 Since I upgraded the build plate on my Monoprice Select Mini v2 printer to 200x200mm I can print the whole thing in one piece.
-I should
+Once printed it will be as simple as screwing in the components and adding the strap.

 <img src="{{ "/pictures/models/headset1.png?raw=true" | prepend: site.baseurl }}" />
 <img src="{{ "/pictures/models/headset2.png?raw=true" | prepend: site.baseurl }}" />